briansid/HRForecast-Web-Crawling-Test/README.md

 \dt
 ```

-3. Acces all data from tables
+3. Retrieve all data from tables
 ```
 SELECT * FROM tablename;
 ```